 Today, it is estimated that there are over 900 chronically homeless men and women in Santa Cruz County.
 Without new efforts, these individuals can expect to be living on the street for the rest of their lives and to live roughly 30 fewer years than the average American.
 Our challenge is to house the 180 most vulnerable of these citizens by July, 2014.
 Learn more here.

 Progress So Far

-During the week of February 10, 2014 we reported our 136th housing placement, putting the campaign over the 3/4 milestone!
-This means one hundred thirty six people who were chronically homeless in Santa Cruz County have moved into permanent supportive housing.
+During the week of March 10, 2014 we reported our 151st housing placement.
+This means one hundred fifty one people who were chronically homeless in Santa Cruz County have moved into permanent supportive housing.
 These formerly un-housed individuals have been connected with housing and supportive services that best fit their unique needs and benefit eligibility, such as a Veteran who was housed with a HUD-Veteran Assisted Supported Housing (VASH) voucher.

 Why This Works